Emill/P256-Cortex-M4/README.md

 The library does not include a hash implementation (used during sign and verify), nor does it include a secure random number generator (used during keygen and sign).
 These functions must be implemented externally.
 Note that the secure random number generator must be for cryptographic purposes.
 In particular, `rand()` from the C standard library must not be used, while `/dev/urandom`, as can be found on many Unix systems, is compliant.

-Note: all `uint32_t` arrays represent 256-bit integers in little endian byte order (native to the CPU), located at a 4-byte alignment byte boundary.
-The `uint8_t` arrays either represent pure byte strings, or integers in big endian byte order (no alignment requirements).
+Note: all `uint32_t` arrays represent 256-bit integers in little-endian byte order (native to the CPU), located at a 4-byte alignment byte boundary.
+The `uint8_t` arrays either represent pure byte strings, or integers in big-endian byte order (no alignment requirements).
 When interacting with other libraries, make sure to carefully understand the data format used by those libraries.
-Some data conversion routines for easier interopability can be found in the API.
+Some data conversion routines for easier interopability are included in the API.

 #### ECDSA/ECDH Keygen